 During the process of mushroom production the Oyster mushroom mycelium brakes down the coffee grounds, effectively pre-composting it and making it much better for garden use than fresh coffee grounds.
 The mushroom composted coffee is close to a neutral Ph. unlike fresh grounds which can be quite acidic.

 Because the mycelium binds the coffee together bags need to be broken up before adding to the garden.
 One of the best ways to use it is as a winter mulch for vacant vegetable beds.
 A good layer of up 3 or 4 inches applied in autumn or winter can help suppress weeds and will continue to break down ready for spring planting.
-Worms absolutely love the myceliated coffee and you will definitely notice an increase worm activity in treated areas.
-You can also mix in woody plant prunnings, straw or wood chips which the oyster mushroom mycelium will help to break down over time.
+Worms absolutely love the myceliated coffee and you will definitely notice increased worm activity in treated areas.
+You can also mix in woody plant prunnings, straw, wood chips or cardboard which the oyster mushroom mycelium will help to break down over time.

 Pictured is one of my no-dig beds in October displaying a healthy crop of mushrooms.